sjess/st4rd0tf1les_l1gh7/README.md

 ## Installation

-You can install them by cloning the repository as `.dotfiles` in your home directory and running the bootstrap script.
-Choose between WSL or WSL 2.
+You can install it by cloning the repository as `.dotfiles` in your home directory and running the bootstrap script.

 ```batch
 sudo apt -y update && sudo apt -y upgrade && sudo apt -y dist-upgrade